 Site C Legal Team

-Meet the legal team retained in 2017 to represent the West Moberly First Nations and Prophet River First Nation in their legal battle against the Site C dam.
+Meet the legal team representing the West Moberly First Nations and Prophet River First Nation in their legal battle against the Site C dam.

 Reidar Mogerman is a partner at Camp Fiorante Matthews Mogerman.
 He was called to the bar in 1997 and has worked as counsel and as an advisor on major public and private law litigation in all levels of court in British Columbia.
 He has also acted as counsel before the Alberta Court of Queens Bench, the Federal Court of Canada, and the Supreme Court of Canada.